Disclosure of Material to Third Parties

 It will not be possible, however, to disclose bank statements or other material which may have been seized by the police under the Police and Criminal Evidence Act 1984.
 Similarly there are considerations of public policy which militate against voluntary statements of defendants and records of interview being communicated to a third party before criminal proceedings are complete so they should not be disclosed.

-The new scheme administered by the Authority was set up under the Criminal Injuries Compensation Act 1995.
-The CICA replaced the Criminal Injuries Compensation Board, though the Board remains in being to finalise applications that commenced before the CICA scheme came into force.
+The new scheme administered by the Authority was set up under the Criminal Injuries Compensation Act 1995..
 The purpose of the schemes is to pay compensation to persons who have sustained a criminal injury.
-In determining whether an award is payable, and the amount, it is open to the CICA and CICB to take into account - among other things - the conduct of the applicant before, during or after the event that gives rise to the claim, and to his or her character and way of life.
+In determining whether an award is payable, and the amount, it is open to the CICA to take into account - among other things - the conduct of the applicant before, during or after the event that gives rise to the claim, and to his or her character and way of life.

-Like the Board, the CICA may request copy documents in cases involving violence.
-Requests are usually to be handled by the police, and procedures have been agreed by the Home Office and Chief Officers of Police.
-The agreement is designed to assist and expedite the determination of claims made by victims of crime, and in some instances it makes exceptions to the general principles of disclosure to third parties adopted by the CPS set out earlier in this section.
+The CICA may request copy documents in cases involving violence.
+Requests are usually to be handled by the police.
+This process is designed to assist and expedite the determination of claims made by victims of crime, and in some instances it makes exceptions to the general principles of disclosure to third parties adopted by the CPS set out earlier in this section.

 In cases tried at the Crown Court copy statements, depositions and exhibits can be provided after the trial, subject to the consent of the appropriate Courts Administrator.
 Transcripts of evidence produced for the purposes of appeals to the Court of Appeal should not be supplied without the consent of the Registrar.

-Irrespective of the venue of trial, Chief Officers have agreed as a normal practice to supply a copy of any statement by the applicant, plus those of other witnesses in individual cases - especially where these my be helpful,for eg, it is not clearly established that the injuries can be attributed to a crime of violence.
+Irrespective of the venue of trial, Chief Officers have agreed as a normal practice to supply a copy of any statement by the applicant, plus those of other witnesses in individual cases - especially where these may be helpful e.g. it is not clearly established that the injuries can be attributed to a crime of violence.
 The consent of the witness will not generally be sought, although Chief Officers have made it clear that in exceptional cases they may decline to follow the general practice.